The Homestay Experience

 Can we select our host family?

 Our capable student coordinators and homestay team do their best to review student interests, likes, dislikes, allergies, school placement and activity requests when making the best possible match.
 We understand that a host family can never replace the student's own family.
 We know that the host family may have a different composition or background.
 It is vital to overall success that students and natural parents receive their host family with an open mind and an open heart.
-Host families are people who have chosen to open their homes and share their lives.
-CISS, therefore, does not typically present a choice of host families, and always monitor the student to ensure that our choice was indeed a good match.
+Host families are caring people who have chosen to open their homes and share their lives with a student.
+CISS, therefore, does not typically present a choice of host families, and always monitors the student to ensure that our choice was indeed a good match.

 What if my child doesn’t get along with the host family?

 Each student is monitored by a CISS coordinator and/or by the regional homestay coordinator.
 We are in communication with the student on a regular basis, and give students many opportunities to express how well they are settling in with their family, community and school.
 We encourage and mentor students to overcome differences in culture or lifestyle, and to ride the wave of culture shock and immersion adjustment.
-We ask students to not be quick to judge their family on differences from their own but to truly give the new family an honest effort.
+We ask students to not be quick to judge their family on differences from their own but to truly give their host family an honest effort.
 If there is truly no connection between the student and family, or there is a consensus that the match is not ideal, CISS will seek to move the student to a new family.
-This is done in collaboration with the student, the natural family and the representing agent in the home country.
+This is done in collaboration with the student, the natural family and the representing agent in the home country, and may take several days or weeks (we do have respite families available for immediate transfer in emergency cases).
 Our goal is always for a student to feel comfortable, but also to understand and accept the differences that the Canadian lifestyle may present.